codeguy/php-the-right-way/_posts/02-01-01-Code-Style-Guide.md

 English is preferred for all symbol names and code infrastructure.
 Comments may be written in any language easily readable by all current and future parties who may be working on the codebase.

+Finally, a good supplementary resource for writing clean PHP code is [Clean Code PHP][cleancode].

 [fig]: https://www.php-fig.org/
 [psr1]: https://www.php-fig.org/psr/psr-1/